Gene Therapy and Cell Therapy

-Oligonucleotide-based drugs (antisense RNAs, aptamers, siRNAs, mRNAs, vectors) are receiving a great deal of attention since the approval of Ionis’ Vitravene and Spark Therapeutics’ LUXTURNA™.
-QPS has supported gene therapy development since 2002 and can use that experience to help you navigate PK, immunogenicity, biodistribution, viral clearance, and ADME of these novel molecules in this rapidly expanding field.
+Oligonucleotide-based therapy (antisense RNAs, aptamers, siRNAs, miRNAs, mRNAs, vectors) are receiving a great deal of attention since the approval of Ionis’ Vitravene and Spark Therapeutics’ LUXTURNA™.
+QPS has supported gene therapy development since 2005 on 40+ ASO/siRNA/aptamers and 20+ mRNA/vectors programs and can use our hard-earned experience to help you navigate PK, immunogenicity, biodistribution, viral clearance, and ADME properties of these novel molecules in this rapidly expanding field.

 Depending on the nature of the oligonucleotide drug, we may instead employ a probe-hybridization approach.
 QPS designs complementary fluorescence-tagged probes to track the antisense strand or other relevant portion of the drug entity.
-The fluorescence-tagged antisense drug and “N-1, 2, 3…” length metabolites are assessed by LC fluorescence in a single run allowing both the parent drug and its metabolites to be distinguished and quantitated.
+The fluorescence-tagged antisense drug and “N-1, N-2, N-3,…” length metabolites are assessed by LC fluorescence in a single run allowing both the parent drug and its metabolites to be distinguished and quantitated.
 Additionally, QPS has experience with PEGylated aptamers, which are best studied using LC/UV assay systems for quantitation.

 mRNA THERAPEUTIC AND GENE THERAPY VECTOR QUANTITATION BY qPCR